 Tours in Edinburgh

-A History of Witchcraft in Edinburgh: A Self-Guided Audio Tour
+Enlightenment in Edinburgh: A Self-Guided Walking Tour

 Mary Queen of Scots: Edinburgh Old Town Self-Guided Walking Tour